MathiasaurusRex/mathiasrechtzigel.com-2021/portfolio/us-bank.md

 logo: ../img/logo/USBank.png
 ---

-<p class="lead-p">It's the end 2017, and The Superbowl (sorry, the big game) is coming to Minneapolis at the beginning of 2018.
+<p class="lead-p">It's the end of 2017, and The Big Game is coming to Minneapolis at the beginning of 2018.
 Hosted at U.S. Bank Stadium.
 With a Nielsen Rating of 43.1 and an average of 106 million viewers. <br><br>This meant a lot of high profile projects needed to be aligned to our new brand and exceed the Web Content Accessibility Guidelines. </p>

 ## New Homepage
 When you have that many viewers that might potentially hit your homepage and you want to get everything above the fold?
 Well, you build a carousel.
 Not just ANY carousel.
 A personalized carousel.
 A personalized carousel that was one of the most accessible carousels on the planet on such a high profile website.
 We ticked every box back in 2018.
 You could: